yuchen-sh/Recent-Publications/index.md

 ### CONFERENCE PUBLICATIONS

+* A. Deng, Y. Liu, and D. Blough, “**Exploring Performance Limits on Proactive Fair Scheduling for mmWave WLANs**”, Proc. of IEEE International Symposium on Local and Metropolitan Area Networks, to appear, 2022.

 * Y. Liu, S. Crisp and D. Blough, “**Performance Study of Statistical and Deterministic Channel Models for mmWave Wi-Fi Networks in ns-3**”, Proc. of ACM Workshop on ns-3, 2021.

 * A. Deng, Y. Liu, and D. Blough, “**Maximizing Coverage for mmWave WLANs with Dedicated Reflectors**”, Proc. of IEEE International Conference on Communications (ICC), 2021.